-4. Convince: Persuasion and negotiation skills
+7. Persuasion and negotiation skills

 Persuasion skills are perhaps one of the trickiest customer service skills to master.
 The ability to persuade depends on several other abilities, including the communication and compassion skills covered earlier.

 Highly developed negotiation skills are also essential for reps who are trying to persuade customers to trust their judgment about a solution to a problem, or a specific service option.
-To achieve this reps need to be trained to identify the “deal points” for customers—the points at which customers feel satisfied, without costing the business too much.
+To achieve this, reps need to be trained to identify the “deal points” for customers—the points at which customers feel satisfied, without costing the business too much.

-When you’re trying to get the customer over to your side, you need to help them feel like they’re not losing out, but gaining through your customer support interactions.
+When you’re trying to get the customer over to your side, you need to help them feel like they’re not losing out, but gaining through your customer service interactions.
 Customer service reps who are empowered and trained to offer appropriate incentives for customers to stay with the company after experiencing issues are much more likely to retain customers.